INTEGRITYSETUP(8) Maintenance Commands INTEGRITYSETUP(8)

 --wipe

-data previously stored in the newly allocated area.
+previously stored data in the newly allocated area.

-Do not use these options until you need compatibility with
+Do not use these options until you need compatibility with a

 specific old kernel.